Viability and Arbitrage under Knightian Uncertainty: The Efficient Market Hypothesis

 Let us assume that $\Q \notin \cM$.
 Since $\cM$ is a weak$^*$-closed and convex subset of the topological dual of $\cL^1(\Om,\cF,\cM)$, there exists $X^* \in \cL^1(\Om,\cF,\cM)$ with $\cE_\cM(X^*) <0 <\E_{\Q}[X^*]$ by the Hahn-Banach theorem.
 In particular, $X^* \in \cL^1(\Om,\cF,\cM)$ and $X^* \le 0$.
 Since $\preceq_\Q$ is weakly monotone with respect to $\le$, $X^* \preceq_\Q 0$.
 Hence, $\E_{\Q}[X^*] \le 0$ contradicting the choice of $X^*$.
 Therefore, $\cQ_{ac} \subset \cM$.

 \end{proof}

 Expected returns of traded securities are thus not necessarily the same under all $\P\in \cM$.
-However, for a smaller class $\cQ_{ac}$ of $\cM$ they remain the same and thus the strong form of EMH holds for this subset of the priors.
+However, the set of martingale measures is a subset of $\cM$ here, and thus the strong form of the EMH holds true on a subset of the set of priors $\cM$.